 Air conditioning in some of the rooms

-WiFi in the public spaces
+WiFi in the public spaces and the garden

 There is no restaurant at Archontiko Angelou, but light meals can be prepared on request.
 You can also get a picnic basket.
 The restaurants of Alinda are just five to ten minutes away on foot.

 Older children are welcome to Archontiko Angelou.
 There are two suites that are perfect for families with two children (they have one double and two single beds) and some of the double rooms have twin beds, so that kids can share.
 Although the guesthouse offers a child-friendly environment, it is a retreat where peace and quiet is highly valued.
 The gardens is a wonderful space, and the beach is at walking distance.
 Alinda is lively enough to keep teenagers amused also, and if not, they can walk to Agia Marina where they are bound to find some nightlife.
 There is a scuba diving centre on the island with lessons at all levels, a great thing to do as a family.

 Archontiko Angelou is on the east-facing side of Leros, on the outskirts of the seaside village of Alinda at 250 m from the (somewhat narrow) beach, shops and restaurants.
 The airport of Leros is at 4 km and the port of Lakki is 7 km away.

 Leros can be reached by plane and by ferry from the port of Piraeus.
 Planes, and even ferries, fill up during the summer months, so make sure you book well in advance.
 There are also ferry connections between Leros and other islands.
 You could, for instance, fly to Rhodes, Kos or Kalymnos and from there take a hydrofoil to Leros.
 If you arrive with your own car, follow signs for Agia Marina and Alinda.
 When you drive along the sea through Alinda, you will see a sign for Archontiko Angelou.